chevcast/hearthpal-tracker/README.md

 > $ gulp watch

-When you run this task it will run the default gulp task and build the project's assets like normal.
-However, instead of returning to the terminal afterward, it will start a livereload server and begin monitoring all Jade, JavaScript, and Stylus files for changes.
-When changes are detected it will trigger the appropriate gulp tasks and reload the appliation assets in realtime :D
+Run this after running `gulp build` and it will start a livereload server.
+It will begin monitoring all Jade, JavaScript, and Stylus files for changes.
+When changes are detected it will trigger the appropriate gulp tasks and reload the appliation assets in realtime; you don't even need to restart the app in most cases.

 ## Deployment